Effects of quenching protocols based on parametric oscillators: Analysis of amplitudes for oscillators with Morse-type square frequencies

 \subsection{Case 1: $D_e, \, V_\infty<0$}

-The case under consideration in this Section is realized with negative parameters $D_e$ and $V_\infty$, and such that that curve (\ref{omega2 gen}) intercepts the positive time axis once .
+The first case that we consider is a square parametric frequency defined through an inverse Morse potential with a negative nonvanishing asymptotic value.
+It is realized with negative parameters $D_e$ and $V_\infty$, and such that curve (\ref{omega2 gen}) intercepts the positive time axis once.
 The full set of parameters involved in (\ref{omega2 gen}) has also to guarantee that $\omega_0^2>0$ (i.e. a correctly defined cognate harmonic oscillator at the initial time).
 Thence the two roots of $\omega^2=0$ have to be real, noncoincident and opposite in sign.
+That means $D_e < V_\infty<0$ and $- b \log (1+\sqrt{1-V_{\infty}/D_e})<t_s<- b \log (1-\sqrt{1-V_{\infty}/D_e})$.